 So, you’ve been gardening for a while, and it’s time to step up your game.
 You know about composting and other cheap garden hacks, but what about permaculture?
 Perhaps you’ve heard this term before, or you’ve seen other green-thumbed gardeners use it.
 But what does it mean?

-Basically, permaculture is a way of designing your garden so that all the plants and components work together harmoniously, ultimately making your life easier and your harvests even better.
+Basically, it’s a way of designing your garden so that all the plants and components work together harmoniously.
+Ultimately, this should make your life easier and your harvests even better.
 Though it may be a bit intimidating at first, a permaculture garden can be a reality for you with just a few tips.

 3 Things to Know About Permaculture